jc00ke/jc00ke.github.io/_posts/2014-09-02-linux-laptop-recommendations.md

 There are a ton of choices, but the most solid ones are really fantastic.
 Maybe Linux never took over the Desktop, and that's fine.
 It works well on laptops and I appreciate the computer I have.

+## UPDATE

+I received a great email from [Jeff Bonhags](https://twitter.com/jeffbonhag) regarding the Lenovo Yoga Pro 2.
+With this in mind, I'm removing the Yoga Pro 2 from my list.
+Here's Jeff's email:

+> Hi Jesse,

+> I was psyched to see your Linux laptop recommendations article, less so to see the Yoga Pro 2 recommended.
+I've been using Linux on that laptop for about six months, and I don't think it's a great choice.

+> The laptop has a few strikes against it to begin with: the touchpad is _terrible_, the touchscreen/tablet mode is weird and/or pointless.
+The touchscreen is pressure sensitive (not heat sensitive), so if you accidentally brush a piece of paper or a wire against the screen the mouse cursor will jump all over the place.

+> I tried out OpenSUSE, Fedora, Ubuntu, and Arch, and there were plenty of weird quirks with all of them.
+The Intel 7260 Bluetooth/wifi card is new enough that it doesn't have stellar Linux support yet.
+So you have to fiddle with rfkill and blacklist the ideapad_laptop module.
+Suspend is far from perfect: on OpenSUSE 13.1 there were gross video artifacts when I opened the laptop lid and could only (but not always) get rid of them by switching to a virtual console and then back to X again -- although these went away when I upgraded to OpenSUSE Factory (which I'm using now).
+Sometimes the keys would stay activated in tablet mode, sometimes they wouldn't.

+> I'm sorry I don't have a better recommendation, or else I'd be using it!
+Let me know if you hear anything from other readers.

+> Also, sorry if this is coming off as rant-y -- tweaking a couple of settings isn't the end of the world, but this laptop has been surprisingly difficult to use with Linux.

+> Regards,
+> Jeff Bonhag

+If there are any other experiences I'd love to hear about them.